laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

     led l2 = led[8]

     somewhere:
-        skip if x == 1      // Skip the next statement if value of variable
+        skip if x == 1      // Skip the next statement, which happens to be
+                            // "goto" but could be any statement, if value of
-                            // x is equal to 1
+                            // variable x is equal to 1
+        goto somewhere

-        goto somewhere      // Further statements after skip if removed
+        // Further statements after skip if removed for brevity
-                            // for brevity

         skip if x != 2      // skip if x not equal 2
         skip if x > 3       // skip if x greater than 3